Matanzas High School

 Matanzas High School (MHS) is located at 3535 Old King's Road North in Palm Coast, Florida.
 The school's sports teams are known as the Pirates.
 As of 2013–2014, it was A-rated.
 The school colors are royal blue, silver and black.

+The school has held a multicultural festival.

 2023 attack

 On February 21, 2023, Brendan Depa, a then 17-year-old student was arrested after attacking his teacher and beating her into an unconscious state, allegedly because his Nintendo Switch was taken from him during class.
 He was charged as an adult and on August 6, 2024, he was sentenced to 5 years in prison and 15 years of probation.